6 Powerful Benefits of A Microsite For More Traffic

 Microsites and the SEO debate

 Their other objective of creating multiple microsites was to provide backlinks to a primary website.
-The backlinks would help improve the primary website’s SEO ranking.
+The backlinks would help improve the SEO ranking of the main website.

 However, this does not happen anymore and is rather harmful to your SEO.